 Peacemaking is a traditional Native American approach to justice that focuses on healing and restoration rather than punishment.
 Although peacemaking varies across Native American tribes, it generally brings together the disputants, along with family members, friends, and other members of the community to speak about how the event, crime, or crisis affected each person.
 The goal of peacemaking is not only to resolve the immediate dispute, but also to heal the relationships among those involved and restore balance to the community.

-The Center for Court Innovation will soon be operating two peacemaking programs—its original pilot program in Brooklyn, N.Y., and a new initiative in Syracuse, N.Y., the Near Westside Peacemaking Project.
+The Center for Court Innovation operates two peacemaking programs—its original pilot program in Brooklyn, N.Y., and a newer initiative in Syracuse, N.Y., the Near Westside Peacemaking Project.
 Conceived by the Center’s Tribal Justice Exchange, the peacemaking program at the Red Hook Community Justice Center uses traditional Native American practices to resolve disputes that originate in either the justice system (in the form of a court case) or in the community.
 Peacemaking sessions, which are facilitated by trained peacemakers from the community, are designed to enable those affected by the dispute to “talk it out” and reach a consensus agreement for restitution and repair.
 In court-referred cases, the agreement is put on the record in court.
 Depending on the unique circumstances of each case, one or more peacemaking sessions may be required to reach a consensus agreement.

 How It Works